otisvg/CV/README.md

 * Responsible for processing and dispatching internet orders
 * Responsible for maintaining the company vault by tracking and tracing high-value stock
 * Couriered high-value jewellery to and from suppliers and manufacturers in and around Hatton Garden
-* Delivered and received stock from the Goldsmiths Assay hallmarking office.
+* Delivered and received stock from the Goldsmiths Assay hallmarking office

 ## Education

 #### City & Islington Sixth Form College (September 2010 to July 2012)

-* International Baccalaureate Certificate achieved.
+* International Baccalaureate Certificate achieved
-* Subjects: English, Maths, Biology, Chemistry, Social & Cultural Anthropology, Italian and Theory of Knowledge.
+* Subjects: English, Maths, Biology, Chemistry, Social & Cultural Anthropology, Italian and Theory of Knowledge

 #### Gladesmore Community School (September 2006 - July 2010)